aws/aws-emr-best-practices/content/reliability/best_practices.md

     s3://<bucket2>/product=2/dt=2021-11-01
 ```

 It is also important that your S3 data layout is structured in a way that allows for partition pruning.
-With partition pruning, your applications will only scan the objets it needs and skip over the other prefixes reducing the number of requests to S3.
+With partition pruning, your applications will only scan the objects it needs and skip over the other prefixes reducing the number of requests to S3.

 For more information, see:

 <https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-performance.html#emr-spark-performance-dynamic>

-## ** BP 3.11 Audit and update  EMR and EC2 limits to avoid throttling **
+## ** BP 2.11 Audit and update  EMR and EC2 limits to avoid throttling **

 Amazon EMR throttles API calls to maintain system stability.
 EMR has two types of limits: